RTS New York City

 2. What is the goal of the RCM program?
 The goal of the program is prepare leaders called to serve the church and other ministries in NYC or other major cities of the world.
 These leaders include aspiring church planters, pastors, ministry leaders and marketplace leaders.
 We believe if someone is preparing to minister in an urban environment, it is best that they get their foundational theological education within that environment, so they can process what they are learning in the midst of life and ministry in the city.

 3. How will the Master of Arts (Biblical Studies) degree be delivered in NYC?
 Courses will be delivered using various methods with the goal of a cohort classroom experience with every course.
-Course delivery for the MABS will include (1) courses with all lectures live in NYC, (2) courses with all lectures streamed live into the NYC classroom, (3) online courses using the Canvas LMS, and (4) courses which combine online and live delivery methods.
+Course delivery for the MABS will include (1) courses with all lectures live in NYC, (2) courses with a combination of live lectures in NYC and lectures streamed live into the NYC classroom, (3) online courses using the Canvas LMS, and (4) courses which combine online and live delivery methods.
 At this time, up to 49% of the courses can be delivered residentially in NYC.

 4. Where can I learn more about the Master of Arts (Biblical Studies) [MABS] that will be presented in the Redeemer City Ministry program?
 For more information on the MABS curriculum in the RCM program, go to this link: curriculum page.